Mazda Capella: Second generation (CB; 1978–1982)

 In the United States, the facelift appeared for the 1981 model year and meant more black trim (including the bumpers) and a new grille and headlights.
 The engine also received new emissions equipment, consisting of two catalytic converters, an air pump, and an air control valve, which robbed the 2.0 four of some power.
 Also new for 1981 was the "Luxury" model, which featured ample equipment.
 The entire range received softer suspension settings for increased comfort, but these were tightened up again during the 1982 model year.

-This generation was also assembled in New Zealand in three versions – four-speed manual base, three-speed automatic mid range and five-speed manual "Limited".
+Sedans of this generation were also assembled in New Zealand in three versions – four-speed manual base, three-speed automatic mid range and five-speed manual "Limited."
 Facelift models were much the same but some had velour upholstery and tinted glass.
 In 1982, Mazda New Zealand offered a locally assembled limited edition model called the Anniversary to mark 10 years of local build.
 Based on the Limited, this model had larger US-style bumpers, additional driving lights in the grille, a standard AM radio (this was a year before FM stereo radio was introduced in NZ) plus alloy wheels and unique velour upholstery.
-This was also the first locally-built Mazda to have a laminated windscreen as standard.
+This was also the first locally built Mazda to have a laminated windscreen as standard.